MoebiusSolutions/izpack-moesol/README.md

 **License**: IzPack-Moesol applies the same license as IzPack, specifically [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)

+**Release Notes**:

+* **v5.0.3-moesol-1**
+    * Added support for skipping completed Process Panel job that were run on a previous execution
+    * Added logging of job titles to the Process Panel

 **End of Header**: All information that follows this section is a verbatim copy of the IzPack documentation.

 # IzPack